Shuri-101/MacroPad/README.md

 - GPIO expander used to host the keyboard matrix allowing me to have 3 rotary encoders.
 - Decoupling capacitors added for RGB LEDs and GPIO expander.
 - Thru hole pads added for oled wires that connect to the oled driver board.
-- There are some DRC errors but those should be fine to ignore as i think it should be fine to cut of a 0.1mm of a RGB LED pad.

 ## PCB